Russell County Schools - SCHOOL COUNSELING SERVICES

 The mission of the Russell County Board of Education's Comprehensive School Guidance and Counseling program is to prepare every student socially, academically and emotionally for present and future challenges.
 Our comprehensive program addresses the educational, career and personal/social competencies necessary for all students to function and contribute in a changing society.

-- Ensures every student access to the school counseling program and guidance program
+- Ensures every student has access to the school counseling program and guidance program

 - Promotes the most challenging and appropriate academic curriculum for each student